One of the biggest allures of living in Florida is also one of its greatest dangers: Water.

 Florida has the highest drowning rate in the nation for children over the age of 5.
 While the state has more than 11,000 miles of rivers, streams and waterways, and nearly 700 miles of beaches, more than half of all drowning incidents occur in residential swimming pools, according to the Florida Department of Health.
 Broward County has more swimming pools than anywhere else in the state – more than 114,000.
 Palm Beach counted 101,000 while Miami-Dade has 77,000.
 That means the risk of drowning – especially for young children – is extremely high when landowners fail to properly secure their pools.

-At The Ansara Law Firm, our Fort Lauderdale wrongful death attorneys recognize that many drowning incidents can be directly attributed to lacking pool safety features.
+At The Ansara Law Firm, our Fort Lauderdale drowning accident attorneys recognize that many drowning incidents can be directly attributed to lacking pool safety features.

-Property owners can be liable for drowning deaths and near-drowning incidents when they fail to use due care to ensure invited guests – and even some trespassers – will be safe from unreasonable harm.Child Drowning Victims
+Property owners can be liable for wrongful death and near-drowning incidents when they fail to use due care to ensure invited guests – and even some trespassers – will be safe from unreasonable harm.Child Drowning Victims

 Children are especially vulnerable to drowning.
 In fact, the health department reports there are approximately 450 Floridians who drown every year, and approximately 350 hospitalizations for non-fatal drownings.
 Children between the ages of 1 and 4 comprise 13 percent of all fatalities and 44 percent of deaths.